Query pipeline optimization for cancer patient question answering systems: Results

-We compared the proposed method (RAG with query pipeline optimization) against two baselines while keeping the generation module (Claude-3-haiku) fixed. \textbf{Baseline 1:} Chain-of-Thought (CoT) \cite{wei2022chain} encourages the LLM to perform step-by-step reasoning to improve the quality of the generated answers.
-Baseline 1 uses the standalone LLM under the COT setting. \textbf{Baseline 2:} Baseline 2 uses the whole text of the Top 5 relevant documents retrieved by the MedCPT to directly guide LLM in generating an answer with COT prompting.
+We compare our work with two settings: 1) LLM with COT, a retrieval-free approach relying solely on parametric knowledge.
+Chain-of-Thought (CoT) \cite{wei2022chain} encourages the LLM to perform step-by-step reasoning to improve the quality of the generated answers.
+2) LLM with naive RAG, using the whole text of the Top 5 relevant documents retrieved by the MedCPT to directly guide LLM to generate an answer.

-To optimize experimental time and resources, we employed the concept of hard negatives\cite{xiong2020approximate}, constructing a test dataset comprised of questions that both Baseline 1 and Baseline 2 methods incorrectly answered, to observe the impact of different methods and corpora on the query pipeline.